Deferred entry to university

 As a general rule, universities are happy to consider deferred applicants, but if the prospectus doesn’t make a clear statement about the university's policy, check this first.

-If you already know you want to take a gap year when you are filling in the online application, indicate you wish to defer for one year when you complete the Choices section.
-You will need to give reasons for this in your personal statement.
-Your application will go through the same process as those applying for 2020 entry and you may receive offers at the same time too.
+If you already know you want to take a gap year when you're filling in the online application, indicate you wish to defer when you complete the Choices section.
+You'll need to give reasons for this in your personal statement.
+Your application will go through the same process as those applying for the current year of entry and you may receive offers at the same time too.

-If you haven’t indicated on your application that you would like to make a deferred entry, you may still be able to once you receive your place.
-You can call the university and ask for advice.
+If you haven’t indicated on your application that you'd like to make a deferred entry, you may still be able to once you receive your place.
+Call the university to ask for advice.
 Be prepared to answer questions about why you’d like to start the following year.

 You cannot apply through Clearing as a deferred applicant, but if you change your mind and want to apply for another university and attend this year, you must tell the university that’s holding your deferred place so they can release it.